RamiKrispin/deploy-flex-actions/README.md

 Logging in with your password grants your terminal complete access to your account.
 For better security, log in with a limited-privilege personal access token.
 Learn more at https://docs.docker.com/go/access-tokens/
 ```
-**Note:** Docker Hub is completly public (at the free tier), anything image you push will be available for all other users. **NEVER** store on your Docker images credintials, passwords, or any other sensative information.
+**Note:**  Docker Hub is completely public (at the free tier).
+Any image you push and store there will be available for all other users. **NEVER** store credentials, passwords, or any other sensitive information on your Docker images.

 ### Setting environment variables

 It is a good practice to use in a project like this environment variables.
-It will enables us to, semlessly, adjust the project to the user setting (e.g., local folders, and settings) without changing the project core code.
+It will enable us to seamlessly adjust the project to the user setting (e.g., user local folders and RStudio settings) without changing the project core code.
 We will use in this tutorial the following environment variables:
 - `FLEX_IMAGE` - The development image name, if you are using the tutorial image it should be set as `rkrispin/flex_dash_env:dev.0.0.0.9000`.
 Otherwise, set it to the one you plan to use
 - `TUTORIAL_WORKING_DIR` - The path for the tutorial folder (e.g., the cloned repository).
 This variable will be used to bind your Docker container with your local machine.
 This will be mainly relevant if you are using the RStudio server as your working IDE
 - `RSTUDIO_CONFIG_PATH` - The path for the local RStudio config folder.
 Typically it would be your home directory + `.config/rstudio`.
 This variable will be used to bind your